kalloc/dkim/README.md

 # Yet Another DKIM Verifier

 ## Why not?
-I found some DKIM solution for go, but I don’t like untested C binding and I have some times (thank you mr.Putin) I wrote this code for my pet project.
+I found some DKIM solution for go, but I don’t like untested C binding and I have some time (thank you mr.Putin) I wrote this code for my pet project.

-## What we can?
+## What can we do?

-We can very fast verifying DKIM headers.
+We can verify DKIM headers very fast.
 It is about 44mb per second on my laptop.
 We support custom resolving and custom cache logic.